What is dyslexia?

 All students benefit from Structured Literacy.
 The elements of Structured Literacy include phonology, sound-symbol association, syllables, morphology, syntax, and semantics.
 Multisensory Structured Language (MSL) is the term used to describe the more intensive Structured Literacy that is often necessary for students with dyslexia.
 It has its roots in Orton-Gillingham and the science of reading.
 MSL evidence-based forms of instruction incorporate visual, auditory, and kinesthetic-tactile methods simultaneously to help students understand the structure of the language in a very systematic and explicit way.
 Instruction can be enhanced through the use of other appropriate resources and technology tools.
-Wilson Reading System® is an intensive Orton-Gillingham based MSL program.
+The Wilson Reading System® is an intensive Orton-Gillingham-based MSL program.

 Can the term ‘dyslexia’ be used when determining special education eligibility or in an IEP evaluation?

 Yes.
-In 2015, the U.S. Department of Education’s Office of Special Education and Rehabilitative Services issued guidance to clarify that the Individuals with Disabilities Education Act (IDEA) does not prohibit use of the terms dyslexia, dyscalculia, and dysgraphia in IDEA evaluation, eligibility determinations, or IEP evaluations.
+In 2015, the U.S. Department of Education’s Office of Special Education and Rehabilitative Services issued guidance to clarify that the Individuals with Disabilities Education Act (IDEA) does not prohibit the use of the terms dyslexia, dyscalculia, and dysgraphia in IDEA evaluation, eligibility determinations, or IEP evaluations.
 See the “Dear Colleague” letter.